Automorphisms of valued fields: amalgamation and existential closedness: Introduction

-We prove the above results in \Cref{sec:purity} by combining logical and tropical tools and techniques, such as the Compactness Theorem, saturation, and initial varieties.
+We prove the above results in \Cref{sec:purity} by combining logical and tropical tools, such as the Compactness Theorem, saturation, and initial varieties.
 We also use a version of the Fundamental Theorem of Tropical Geometry for valuations with arbitrary rank (\Cref{thm:fundamental-arbitrary-rank}), which we prove in \Cref{sec:prelim} by a compactness argument using upper bounds from \cite{joswigDegreeTropicalBasis2018} on the minimum degree of a tropical basis.
 The existence of an equivariant cross-section allows to define equivariant initial forms (\Cref{trop:eqvini}), thereby providing further evidence that this framework is suitable to develop tropical difference algebra.
 We will also see that, by an argument due to Philip Dittmann, existentially closed valued difference fields are not existentially closed as difference fields (\Cref{co:acvfanotacfa}).

-In \Cref{sec:ap} we work in the case of residual characteristic $0$, and study \emph{amalgamation problems}: given a base object $A$ and morphisms $f\from A\to B$ and $g\from A\to C$, we seek an object $D$ and morphisms making the diagram in \Cref{fig:amaldiag} commute.
+In \Cref{sec:ap} we work in the case of residual characteristic zero, and study \emph{amalgamation problems}: given a base object $A$ and morphisms $f\from A\to B$ and $g\from A\to C$, we seek an object $D$ and morphisms making the diagram in \Cref{fig:amaldiag} commute.

 It is well known that, in the category of valued fields, as well as in that of difference fields, where in both cases we allow as arrows all possible embeddings, not every amalgamation problem can be solved.
 For difference fields, one may solve amalgamation problems where the arrows are required to preserve certain predicates expressing the possibility to add solutions to difference equations of a specific form~\cite{Ma}.
-As for valued fields, one remedy is to use \emph{$\mathrm{RV}$-structures}, or equivalently~\cite{linziHyperfieldsAssociatedValued2025} \emph{stringent valued hyperfields}; to the best of our knowledge, a theory of generic automorphisms of such structures is still lacking.
-At any rate, by \Cref{eg:apfailure}, even adding the aforementioned predicates to the residue field and simultaneously including $\mathrm{RV}$-sorts does not allow to solve all amalgamation problems.
+In our setting, even adding the aforementioned predicates to the residue field does not allow to solve all amalgamation problems (by \Cref{eg:apfailure}).